larsvilhuber/ssb-demo/code/Description-docker-conf.md

 ## Porting to confidential compute server

 In order to conduct a validation exercise, the code needs to be re-executed in the secure data environment.
 The compute capsule is exported (via "Capsule -> Export"), which provides a full package.
 Since exporting the package is done here by the data owner, exporting the data is not necessary, making for a light package.
-Alternatively, the code can also be downloaded via `git clone`.
+Alternatively, the code can also be downloaded via `git clone` from the default CodeOcean git repository, or from a researcher's git repository.
+Note that it is not necessary to publish the CodeOcean capsule or to make a git repository publicly viewable, as long as it is shared with replicator.

 ### Modifying code